 As long as your child meets one of the VFC eligibility criteria listed above, the vaccine will be provided free of charge.
 Because the vaccines have already been paid for with federal tax dollars, no one can charge for the vaccine.

-HOWEVER, each state immunization provider can charge an administrative fee, which is “similar to a patient’s co-pay in that it helps providers offset their costs of doing business.”
-But, each state has a maximum fee that providers may charge, which ranges from $12.24 to $17.85, depending on the state.
+HOWEVER, each state immunization provider can charge an administrative fee, which is “similar to a patient’s co-pay in that it helps providers offset their costs of doing business.”2 But, each state has a maximum fee that providers may charge, which is about $15, depending on the state.
 Some providers charge less than this maximum fee, while others may charge no fee at all.

 Which vaccines are provided?